gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

 #### Get-ExchangeStatus
 Purpose: To get whether a user's mailboxes is on *Exchange Online* or *Exchange On-Premise*

-Arguments: The function takes the user's username
+Parameter: The function takes the user's username

 Process: We use the *Get-ADUser* cmdlet to get the user's *msExchRecipmientTypeDetails*, depending on that value we determine whether the user's mailbox is on *Exchange Online* or *Exchange On-Premise*